hershbhasin/hershbhasin.github.io/_posts/2019-10-21-azure-stream-analytics.md

 While streaming of data and stream processing is a vast topic and there is a whole world view that goes with it, this course is an introduction to the area.
 I want to look at topics like:

-1. What are the problems that streaming is trying to solve.
+1. What are the problems streaming  data is trying to solve?
+Why do we need something new when we already have storage mediums like databases etc.
-2. How does data streams differ from OLTP databases, key value stores
+2. How does flowing data streams differ from OLTP databases, key value stores, caches etc.
-3. How can we listen on and extract data from an ever flowing stream of data.
+3. As unbounded streams of data flows, how can we listen for trends that interests us, and extract such data.